National Association of Small Farmers: Activities

 ANAP provides training, agricultural extension and other services to its members.
 Federation often negotiates with Cuban government on prices of agricultural production, credits, and other farmers' interests.

+Rafael Santiesteban Pozo, member of the Council of State and national president of the peasant organization organized the 50 year anniversary of the National Association of Small Farmers in CCS "Julio Antonio Mella", which is in Guajén, Villa Clara.
+It aimed at invigorating the contribution of the membership in meat, milk, root vegetables, vegetables, and other products which are in high demand by the population.

 Internationally ANAP cooperates with NGOs, mainly from Canada and Europe.
 In 1995 the Cuban Organic Agriculture Exchange Program was started in cooperation with the US organization the Institute for Food and Development Policy.